poppastring/dasblog-core/FAQ.md

 #### Q: What is this?
-A: DasBlog-core  is an open source blogging engine based heavily on the  work produced by a community of volunteers and contributors who helped make [the original DasBlog a very popular blogging option](https://github.com/shanselman/dasblog).
+A: DasBlog Core  is an open source blogging engine based heavily on the  work produced by a community of volunteers and contributors who helped make [the original DasBlog a very popular blogging option](https://github.com/shanselman/dasblog).

 #### Q: Does this replace the original DasBlog?